yatharthb97/Correlator/README.md

  * `pit.hpp` - Defines `class PITController` that provides an abstraction layer on the PIT timer controls.
 * `qtmr1.hpp` - Defines 'class QTMR1Controller' that provides an abstraction layer on the QTMR1 timer controls.
+* `lifetime_timer.hpp` - Interface for using PIT timers in chained mode to create a 64-bit lifetime counter

 ## Common Interface